AlejandroFuentePinero/python-ML-course-projects/README.md

 # Machine Learning Fundamentals – Portfolio Projects

-This repository showcases a collection of **hands-on machine learning projects** completed as part of the *Python for Data Science and Machine Learning Bootcamp (Udemy)*.
+This repository showcases a collection of **hands-on machine learning projects**.
-Each project demonstrates end-to-end implementation of key algorithms, emphasizing data preparation, model training, evaluation, and interpretation.
+Each project demonstrates end-to-end implementation of key algorithms, emphasising data preparation, model training, evaluation, and interpretation.

 ---

 ## Repository Structure
 Each folder contains:
-- A **Jupyter Notebook** with code, explanations, and visualizations
+- A **Jupyter Notebook** with code, explanations, and visualisations
 - The **dataset(s)** used for model training and testing
 - Notes on key concepts, limitations, and takeaways